zilishen/documentation/content/nms/adm/tutorials/high-availability.md

 ---

-#### 3. Manually Triggering a Failover
+#### Manually Trigger a Failover
 You can trigger a test failover by stopping NGINX on the active instance or rebooting the system completely.
 This should move the virtual IP address from the active instance to the standby (backup) instance, verifying that it is working correctly.

 ## Configuring Application Delivery Manager
 To enable high availability on a Gateway, the `server` blocks must bind to the `keepalived` floating/virtual IP addresses.
-This can be done using the Listen IPs when adding an instance group to a gateway, which is possible through both the API and the UI.
+This can be by defining listen IPs when adding an instance group to a gateway, which is possible through both the API and the UI.

 This configuration is per instance group and must be specified on all instance groups for correct high availability configuration.